kiwookim/kiwookim/README.md

-- 👋 Hi, I’m @kiwookim
+- 👋 Hi, I’m Ki Woo.
-- 👀 I’m interested in ...
+- 👀 I’m currently interested in learning frontend and backend using Javascript
 - 🌱 I’m currently learning ...
 Javascript, React
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...  kwedgemusic@gmail.com

 <!---
 kiwookim/kiwookim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.